Free Children's Stories by Leading Authors

-Elliot squealed with excitement, then fell off his chair.
+Elliot squealed with excitement, and then fell off his chair.

-Things were starting to get noisy, he thought Mum might not approve.
+Things were getting noisy, he thought mum might not approve.

-Grandad told Elliot the story, how Basil was his toy,
+Grandad told Elliot the story, and how Basil was his toy,

 He told of journeys to different worlds, strange things he'd come upon,